oscar-system/Oscar.jl/docs/src/Rings/integer.md

 factorisation and if so return its exponent.
 If the exponent of a prime that is not in a factorisation is requested, an exception is raised.

-For convenience, a `Int` can be used instead of an Oscar integer for this functionality.
+For convenience, a `Int` can be used instead of an OSCAR integer for this functionality.

 ```@repl oscar